- Need Advice?

 - Fill out our enquiry form and email or post it to us

 - Write to:

-Conciliation is a dispute resolution process which, under the Code, aims to resolve disputes between a consumer and subscriber.
+Adjudication is a dispute resolution process which, under the Code, aims to resolve disputes between a consumer and subscriber.
 Motor Codes will investigate a consumer complaint and assess whether there has been any breach of the Code.
-We aim to resolve complaints to the satisfaction of both parties and in a speedy fashion with as little disruption as possible.
+We will listen to both sides, gather information and use this to make a fair and independent decision based on the Code and any relevant law.

 Vehicle types and service/repair work covered by the code

 Are body repairs covered by the Code?